grempe/tss-rb/README.md

 If the combine operation does not result in a secret being successfully extracted, then a `TSS::Error` exception will be raised.

-A great short read on this is
+A great short read on big numbers is
 [On the (Small) Number of Atoms in the Universe](http://norvig.com/atoms.html)

 ### Exception Handling